 This MD&A contains forward-looking information.
 This information relates to future events and the Company's future performance.
-All information and statements contained herein that are not clearly historical in nature constitute forward-looking information, and the words "may", "will", "should", "could", "expect", "plan", "intend", "anticipate", "believe", "estimate", "propose", "predict", "potential", "continue", "aim", "budget", "outlook" or the negative of these terms or other comparable terminology are generally intended to identify forward-looking information.
+All information and statements contained herein that are not clearly historical in nature constitute forward-looking information, and the words "may", "will", "should", "could", "expect", "plan", "intend", "anticipate", "believe", "estimate", "propose", "predict", "potential", "continue", "aim", "budget", "project", "outlook" or the negative of these terms or other comparable terminology are generally intended to identify forward-looking information.
 Such information represents the Company's internal projections, estimates, expectations, beliefs, plans, objectives, assumptions, intentions or statements about future events or performance.
 This information involves known or unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking information.
 In addition, this MD&A may contain forward-looking information attributed to third party industry sources.
 Crown Point believes that the expectations reflected in this forward-looking information are reasonable; however, undue reliance should not be placed on this forward-looking information, as there can be no assurance that the plans, intentions or expectations upon which they are based will occur.

-This MD&A contains forward-looking information concerning, among other things, the following: under "Corporate Overview and Strategy", all elements of the Company's business strategy and focus in the TDF Concessions, the Mendoza Concessions and the CLL Permit, future operations to be conducted by the Company in furtherance of such business strategy and focus, the Company's expectations of the benefits to be derived from such business strategy and focus and related future operations, and our expectations regarding the terms, conditions and timing for closing the proposed acquisition of the Santa Cruz Concessions; under "Operational Update", the Company's plans for future operations on its TDF Concessions, Mendoza Concessions and CLL Permit and the anticipated benefits to be derived therefrom and timing thereof, including the Company's expectations for the possible extension of the CLL Permit; under "Outlook", our estimated capital expenditure budgets for fiscal 2024, the capital expenditures that we intend to make in our TDF Concessions, Mendoza Concessions and CLL Permit during such period, and our expectations for how we will fund our capital expenditures and other expenses during such period; under "Outlook - Argentina - Economic Summary", expectations relating to Argentina's economic outlook, policies the federal government might enact, the impact such polices might have on the economy, and the timing thereof; under "Liquidity and Capital Resources", our strategies for managing our liquidity risks, our capital expenditure budget for fiscal 2024 and the expenditures we expect to make at TDF, the Mendoza Concessions and CLL, and our expectations regarding our ability to obtain additional financing and generate funds from operating activities to meet current and future obligations and to continue as a going concern; under "Commitments", our expectation to offset the outstanding commitment in the Rio Cullen concession with investments made in other parts of TDF; and under "Business Risks and Uncertainties", the business risks and uncertainties that we face and the potential impact such risks may have on the Company.
+This MD&A contains forward-looking information concerning, among other things, the following: under "Corporate Overview and Strategy", all elements of the Company's business strategy and focus, future operations to be conducted by the Company in furtherance of such business strategy and focus, and the Company's expectations of the benefits to be derived from such business strategy and focus and related future operations; under "Operational Update", the Company's plans for future operations and the anticipated benefits to be derived therefrom and timing thereof, including the Company's expectations for the possible extension of the CLL Permit; under "Outlook", our estimated capital expenditure budgets for fiscal 2025, the capital expenditures that we intend to make on our concessions during the remainder of 2025, and our expectations for how we will fund our capital expenditures and other expenses during such period; under "Outlook - Argentina - Economic Summary", expectations relating to Argentina's economic outlook, policies and programs that the federal government might enact and/or continue in the future, the impact that such polices and programs might have on the economy and the oil and gas business in Argentina and the timing thereof, projections for the economy and inflation rates in Argentina, and the Company's expectations with respect to the new agreement with the IMF; under "Liquidity and Capital Resources", our strategies for managing our liquidity risks, our capital expenditure budget for fiscal 2025 and the expenditures we expect to make on our concessions, and our expectations regarding our ability to obtain additional financing and generate funds from operating activities to meet current and future obligations and to continue as a going concern; under "Commitments", our expectation to offset the outstanding commitment in the Rio Cullen concession with investments made in other parts of TDF; and under "Business Risks and Uncertainties", the business risks and uncertainties that we face and the potential impact such risks may have on the Company.
 In addition, note that information relating to reserves and resources is deemed to be forward-looking information, as it involves the implied assessment, based on certain estimates and assumptions that the reserves and resources described can be economically produced in the future.
 Actual results achieved during the forecast period will vary from the information provided in this MD&A as a result of numerous known and unknown risks and uncertainties and other factors.